 ASPAG projet is funded by: Appel à projets générique 2017

-The project will start in january 2018 and finished in december 2021.
+The project will start in january 2018 and will finish in december 2021.

 The analysis and processing of geometric data has become routine in a variety of human activities ranging from computer-aided design in manufacturing to the tracking of animal trajectories in ecology or geographic information systems in GPS navigation devices.
 Geometric algorithms and probabilistic geometric models are crucial to the treatment of all this geometric data, yet the current available knowledge is in various ways much too limited: many models are far from matching real data, and the analyses are not always relevant in practical contexts.
 One of the reasons for this state of affairs is that the breadth of expertise required is spread among different scientific communities (computational geometry, analysis of algorithms and stochastic geometry) that historically had very little interaction.
 The Aspag project brings together experts of these communities to address the problem of geometric data.
 We will more specifically work on the following three interdependent directions.